robotastic/trunk-recorder/README.md

 }
 ```
 Here are the different arguments:
+ - **ver** - the version of formatting for the config file. **This should be set to 2**.
+Trunk Recorder will not start without this set.
  - **sources** - an array of JSON objects that define the different SDRs available.
 The following options are used to configure each Source:
    - **center** - the center frequency in Hz to tune the SDR to
    - **rate** - the sampling rate to set the SDR to, in samples / second